 What should the state do to protect and promote that right?
-McLaughlin would make it far easier to stay registered.
+McLaughlin says the New York State Board of Elections should make it easier to stay registered to vote.

 “How bad is it in New York?” he asks rhetorically.
 “I had to re-register when I moved to a different apartment on the same floor of my building.
 I shouldn’t have to re-register if I move within the same district.
 If the Board of Elections sends me mail and it’s returned to them, boom, I’m removed.
 That shouldn’t happen.”

-He also wants New York to adopt same-day registration in primary elections with any form of ID, early voting and weekend—rather than workday—voting.
-He notes that the “motor voter” act (which registers people to vote when they get their drivers’ licenses) doesn’t help most people in New York City, because they don’t drive.
+He notes that the “motor voter” act (which registers people to vote when they get their driver’s licenses) doesn’t help most people in New York City since they don’t drive.
 “The result is people being denied the right to vote,” he says.

-Poll workers are instructed never to turn people away because their names are not on the voter registration list.
+Poll workers are instructed never to turn people away from the poll site because their names are not on the voter registration list.
 Instead, they’re required to show you a “notice to voters,” which informs you of your two options: affidavit ballot or court order.